hackware1993/Flutter_ConstraintLayout/README.md

 performance as Flex and Stack.
 When facing complex layouts, it provides better performance, flexibility, and a very flat code hierarchy than Flex and Stack.
 Say no to 'nesting hell'.

 **It is recommended to use ConstraintLayout at the top level.
-For medium complex layout, layout and drawing total time within 5 milliseconds, the frame rate can be easily reached 200 fps.**
+For extremely complex layout(A thousand child elements, a thousand constraints), layout and drawing total time within 5 milliseconds（debug mode on Windows 10，release mode take less time）, the frame rate can be easily reached 200 fps.**

 **If not necessary, try to be relative to the parent layout, so that you can define less id.**